Main menu

 https://localise.biz/api/import/{ext}?index=text&locale=fr

-Note that specifying index=text implies that default language "translations" (i.e. source texts) will be created if they don't exist already.
+Note that specifying index=text implies that default "translations" (i.e. source texts) will be created if they don't exist already.
 When specifying index=id you must set the {locale} parameter so Loco knows what language the file contains.

 Asynchronous import